bitcoinerlab/farvault-lib/testing_environment/README.md

 bitcoin-cli -regtest -datadir=/tmp/regtest1/bitcoind sendtoaddress $DEPOSIT_ADDRESS 10
 bitcoin-cli -regtest -datadir=/tmp/regtest1/bitcoind generatetoaddress 1 $GEN_ADDRESS
 ```
-Note how we mined a new block so that the transaction is confimed.
+Note how you mined a new block so that the transaction is confimed.

 # Install Blockstream's electrs
 Electrs is the backend used by one of the best Bitcoin block explorers: https://blockstream.info/

-We will use it very often to check the funds of different addresses.
+You will use it very often to check the funds of different addresses.
 The API is described here: https://github.com/Blockstream/esplora/blob/master/API.md

 Note that a Bitcoin node does not provide a fast and reasonable way to see how many Bitcoin can be spent with a certain address.
-Thus, we need a different server (such as electrs) that indexes data wrt addresses.
+Thus, you need a different server (such as electrs) that indexes data with respect to addresses.

 ```
 mkdir ~/bitcoin/electrs